zhoubihn/clisp-notes/key-points.md

 ## Syntax and Semantics of Common Lisp

-### S-expressions
+### S-expressions and Lists

-The term S-expression was invented for the programming language Lisp.
-It has become an important concept in computer science.
+The term S-expression was invented for the programming language Lisp, widely accepted as an important concept in computer science.
 An **S-expression** is recursively defined as either
 * an atom, or
 * an expression of the form `(x y)`  where `x` and `y` are S-expressions